Cuban government, dissidents head toward Monday confrontation

 The doctor was the star of one of a crescendo of televised exposés by the Cuban government in recent weeks, designed to discourage participation in the islandwide “Civic March for Change” that Cuba’s blossoming opposition movement has called for on Monday.
 Demonstrations in support of the march are planned in Miami and many world capitals.

 The villain of the television piece was Yunior Garcia Aguilera, the bespectacled, 30-something actor and playwright who has become the most prominent current face of the dissident movement, in which Cuban artists have played a major role.
-He participated in a 2019 university seminar in Spain — which Agent Leonardo apparently also attended — at which two academics discussed their work on the Cuban armed forces.
+He participated in a 2019 university seminar in Spain — which Agent Fernando apparently also attended — at which two academics discussed their work on the Cuban armed forces.

 The Biden administration has described the movement as the tip of a turning point in Cuba.
 It sparked unprecedented peaceful demonstrations by thousands on July 11 that were violently put down by Cuban security and led to hundreds of arrests.